anastazir/anastazir/README.md

 ##  🚀 About Me

 - 👋 Hi, I’m Anas Tazir
-- 👀 I’m interested in coding
+- 💞️ I’m love coding
 - 🌱 I’m currently learning typescript and docker
-- 💞️ I’m looking to collaborate on to open source
+- 👀 I’m looking to collaborate on to open source
 - 📫 How to reach me - atazir2018@gmail.com

 ## 🛠 Skills